rokwire/rokwire-docs/writingstyleguide.md

 ## Capitalization and Punctuation in App Screens

 Each App can have its own style rules for text.
-On the precedent of our current practices in Illinois and Safer Illinois apps, we have derived the following guidelines.
+In the Illinois app and Safer Illinois app, we have established the following guidelines.

 * Buttons use title case.
 * Screen Titles use title case.